po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

         return response.json();
     })
     .then(function (data) {
-        console.log('Fetch Reponse \n-------------');
+        console.log('Fetch Response \n-------------');
         console.log(data);
     });
     ```

-    * 🔑 AJAX and fetch looks almost the same.
-They also return the data in the same format.
+    * 🔑 AJAX and fetch are structured similarly but they do not work exactly the same.
+Fetch will still try to resolve the response with a 404/500 error.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ Why do we use fetch?
+    * ☝️ What is the difference between AJAX and fetch?

-    * 🙋 Because it is built into the browser.
+    * 🙋 Fetch will try to resolve the data even if there is a 404/500 error and is built into the browser.

-    * ☝️ What can we do if we are working with an API method we aren't familar with?
+    * ☝️ What can we do if we are working with an API method we aren't familIar with?

     * 🙋 Look up that method's documentation.